CytoidCommunity/Cytoid-wiki/docs/en/gameplay/settings.md

 > The tier ranking system judges and quantifies your skill level at Cytoid; if you ever feel confident enough to take the challenge, please come anytime!

-You will have to play **3 preset charts in a row** (with a HP gauge) and clear the requirements.
-You also **can not** pause or leaving the game while playing.
+You will have to play **3 preset charts in a row** (with an HP gauge) and clear the requirements.
+You also **can not** pause or leave the game while playing.

-These tiers are sorted by difficulty, means higher tier, more difficult.
+These tiers are sorted by difficulty, which means higher tier, more difficult.
 Tier 6 is the current highest tier.

 Only *Fast*, *Slow*, *No Scanner*, and *Invisible* modifiers are allowed.